Inrixia/Floatplane-Downloader/wiki/settings.md

 <br>

-This is a channel named "Floatplane Exclusive".<br>
+This is a channel named "Floatplane Exclusive".
-Videos that have "FP Exclusive: " in their title will be sorted into this channel.<br>
+Videos that have "FP Exclusive: " in their title will be sorted into this channel.
-Videos released more than 5 days ago will be automatically deleted.<br>
+Videos released more than 5 days ago will be automatically deleted.
 <br>

-A few more notes regarding channels:<br>
+A few more notes regarding channels:

 - First come first served, the first channel a video matches to is what it goes into, channels are checked top to bottom in the config.
 Videos cannot be sorted into multiple channels.
 - You can have multiple identifiers per channel to allow for more accurate matching.